JuliaActors/YAActL.jl/docs/src/behavior.md

 - `bhv((sta..., args2...)...)` or
 - `bhv((sta..., msg)...)` respectively

-and updates `sta` with the returned value.
+and updates `sta` with the returned value `y`.
 At the next call the behavior `bhv` gets dispatched with the updated status and the new message.

+!!! note "Update occurs only if `!isnothing(y)`."

+    The actor updates `sta` only if its behavior function returns something rather than `nothing`.
+If you want to avoid updating `sta`, let it `return nothing`.

 ## Keyword Arguments